Last updated on March 9, 2023 by Wandering our World

 While at Carlise Bay Marine Park you can dive among numerous ship wrecks that have been taken over by colorful fish, nurse sharks, and manta rays!
 Some of the best reefs to explore in Barbados can be found in this.

 Long Bay Beach is another spectacular setting.
 We recommend it not just for the gin-like water here, but because you can go pony trekking in the sea!
-Provo Ponies does trekking tours along the beach – and in the sea – with their gang of rescued ponies.
+Provo Ponies does trekking tours along the beach with their gang of rescued ponies.
 It’s an unforgettable experience.

 You may have guessed it by now, but activities in the Turks and Caicos are mainly centered around the coast.
 One of those is snorkeling, and luckily, with such clear calm swimming water, many of the best snorkeling spots are actually accessible from the beach.